Workshop: Arduino for total Newbies

 - Your talk here?

 If you wish to hold a lightning talk (maximum 15 minutes), send us at email at cfp@sec-t.org.
+Please include a sentence or two what the talk is about, and a rough time estimate to make planning easier!

 / ___|| ____/ ___| |_ _|